electrumsv/electrumsv/docs/website/content/pages/node-project.rst

 Be aware that Bitcoin node software is commonly integrated into malware, where the malware authors use the compromised computers to mine cryptocurrencies.
-Because of this, it is very likely that you will need to work around your browser and virus checker to download these file, in order to avoid the false positives.
+Because of this, it is very likely that you will need to work around your browser and virus checker to download these files, in order to avoid the false positives.
 We provide instructions in our documentation to help you verify that the files you download here are the ones we made available.